 The typical cross section for the route will comprise a 3.5m bus lane, 3.4m general traffic lane and 1.5m shoulder on either side.
 The NMT is made up of a 2m wide sidewalk and 1.8m wide dedicated cycle lane on both sides.
-The route and road extent are depicted in Figure 1 above.
-Site Plans are included in Appendix B1 and Appendix N for the draft Landscaping Plan of the Basic Assessment Report.
+The route and road extent are depicted in Figure 1 below.
+Site Plans are included in Appendix B1 and Appendix N for the draft Landscaping Plan.